matijakolaric-com/django-music-publisher/docs/installation.rst

 2.4 Review and click on "create resources".

 3. Installation takes several minutes.
 Once it is done, click on the ``console`` tab and enter:

 .. code-block:: bash

-    python manage.py migrate
     python manage.py createsuperuser

 Then enter your user name and password (twice).
 You can leave e-mail empty, it is not used.